OPERA-Cal-Val/opera-blog/content/disp-s1/mauna-loa/index.md

 Here we highlight the application of DISP-S1 products to the summit area of Mauna Loa volacano in Hawai'i.
 There was a significant eruption of Mauna Loa in December 2022, and the DISP-S1 products show the surface expression of a magma intrusion at shallow depths beneath the summit.
 The magma intruded along a dike or vertical crack and pushed the sides of the volcano apart in a short time at the beginning of the eruption.
 The eruption also caused lava to fill the summit crater and flow down the north side of the volcano.
 The lava flow shows ongoing surface displacement for almost a year after the eruption, likely a combination of slow downhill movement of the lava and contraction as the lava fills.

-This map shows the location of Mauna Loa summit in the middle of the Big Island of Hawai'i.
+This map shows the location of Mauna Loa summit in the middle of the Big Island of Hawai'i, where the DISP-S1 maps below coverage is shown with a black box.

 ![Map showing the Big Island of Hawai'i.
 A black box outlines the area of the summit of Mauna Loa shown in the displacement maps below.](Hawaii-MaunaLoa-box.png)